ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-v4-step03.md

 In this lab, you will learn how to:

-* Apply global themses and styles
+* Apply global themes and styles
 * Theme the application using Ioinic Studio
 * Apply different colors within the application
 * Style the status bar